Dr. Andrew Sapp is the Founder of Cherry Gulch.

 He has extensive experience working with children and adolescents in the fields of mental health and psychology.
 Dr. Sapp earned a M.A. and a Ph.D. in Clinical Psychology from California School of Professional Psychology at Alliant International University.
 He also graduated with honors from Oregon State University where he earned a Bachelor of Science in psychology.

 In the early stages of his career, Dr. Sapp was a Field Supervisor and Therapist at a therapeutic wilderness program.
-He also served as the the lead therapist on the adolescent unit of a locked inpatient psychiatric hospital and then a therapist at a group home for foster boys, where he did family preservation work.
+He also served as the the lead therapist on the adolescent unit of an inpatient psychiatric hospital, and then worked as a therapist at a group home for foster boys where he did family preservation work.
 He also worked as a therapist at two community mental health clinics, a community college, an elementary school, and a youth correctional facility.
 Andrew is a veteran and honorably served as a Naval Lieutenant stationed at a Naval Medical Center where he worked as a therapist.

 Dr. Sapp has served on the Government Relations Committee for the National Association of Therapeutic Schools and Programs (NATSAP) and a committee that wrote best practice guidelines for small therapeutic programs, much of which was later incorporated into NATSAP’s best practice guidelines for members.
 He has also been honored to present at a number of national and regional conferences.